RaspAP/plugins/README.md

    ```
    git add .gitmodules
    ```
-5. Add your plugin to the `plugins.manifest` file.
+5. Add your plugin to the `manifest.json` file.
 Increment the `id` value, then add your plugin's details in JSON format:

    ```
    "id": "<increment-last-id>",